Dr Hellen Frost

 I am also a supervisor for Level 6 students completing their Individual Study.
 I have previously taught a variety of forensic biology and chemistry modules on the Forensic Investigation Course.

-I am a Member of the Royal Society of Chemistry and an Associate Member of the Chartered College of Teaching.
+I am a Member of the Royal Society of Chemistry and part of the Higher Education Group, an Associate Member of the Chartered College of Teaching, and a Member of the Chartered Society of Forensic Science.